developertogo/examples-pyramid-sales/README.md

 *   Data is fetched via an ajax call, e.g. http://pyramid-sales.herokuapp.com/sales_month, to select the data from DB and pass to the front end for display
 *   Unit test the workflow
 *   Setup Pyramid directory structure for models and views so that new functionality is easily added
+*   Deploy app to Heroku with a Postgres Add-on

 Getting Started
 ---------------

 *   git clone or download it to your local system.

 Note: $venv is 'your virtual env'

 *   cd 'directory_to_this_app'

 *   install require packages
+*
         $venv/bin/python setup.py develop

 *   initialize the db creating a 'sales_month' table if it does not exist and inserting random values

         $venv/bin/initialize_sales_db development.ini

 *   run the unitest

         $venv/bin/python setup.py test -q

 *   start app

         $venv/bin/pserve development.ini

 Using d3.js to fetch the data via an ajax call and display the sales-month line graph.